 This Instant Pot Whole Chicken recipe can be made with fresh or frozen chicken!
-It is moist, juicy and so much easier than roasting!
-Slathered in garlic butter and cooked to perfect in your pressure cooker in just 30 minutes.
+Slathered in garlic butter and classic seasonings, the result is a juicy, flavourful, and fall-off-the-bone tender main course.

-This Instant Pot Whole Chicken, you guys.
+This chicken, you guys.
 So easy.
-Sooooo juicy.
+Soooo juicy.

 If you’re not quite ready to go for the whole chicken, check out my post on How to Cook Frozen Chicken Breasts in the Instant Pot.